Lighthouse Vision

 Dry eye disease occurs when the eyes don’t produce enough tears or when the tears evaporate too quickly.
-Aging is a significant risk factor for developing dry eye disease due to various age-related changes.
+Aging is a significant risk factor for developing dry eyes due to various age-related changes.

 Decreased tear production